dindi. Fine Art Photography

 dindi.

-Sybille, 2019, 100 x 100 cm, Hahnemüle Barytha Fine Art photoprint
+Sybille, 100 x 100 cm, Hahnemüle Fine Art photoprint, Exhibition at ’t Raedthuys Haastrecht, The Netherlands

-Fine art Photographer Dindi van der Hoek is known for her unique and highly distinctive photographic ‘water’ oeuvre.
+Fine art Photographer Dindi van der Hoek is known for her unique and highly distinctive photographic water oeuvre.
 Photographing water reflections has become the main basis of her visual imagery.
 As a viewer, you become part of surreal images that generate a certain confusion and seem to come from another world.
 Dindi makes images that are partly photographed underwater.

 I have been experimenting with water for over 20 years and the impact of water in my work still surprises me.
 It is unpredictable, uncontrollable and indispensable!
 The water reflections in my work have become a literal mirror and a guide.
 It is about balance, taking up space and freedom, and above all about letting go of control.
 Because water is now given more space, my work has become much more playful and clear in recent years.’

-Mother Gaia, 2020, 110 x 130 cm, Hahnemüle Barytha Fine Art photoprint
+Mother Gaia, 110 x 130 cm, Hahnemüle Barytha Fine Art photoprint

 Water sometimes tends to abstract forms within the figurative image, thereby giving the images a surreal and oily appearance.
 These new ‘uncontrollable’ shapes that water causes, free the image and help me to visualize normally invisible complex signals and capture them together in one image.